NicoleCoding/BookVault/README.md

 - Search for books: You can search the books on the search page by typing in the whole title or part of the title
 - Manage your book collection: You can add and remove books on the collection page.
 You can also change the read status.

-# Note that the application is work in progress and future enhancements will be made.
+Note that the application is work in progress and future enhancements will be made!

 # Acknowledgements
 - React - A library for creating user interfaces (https://react.dev/)